 For any vector $v$ of a vertex algebra, we denote by $Y(v,z)=\sum_{n\in\mathbb Z} v_{(n)} z^{-n-1}$ the field corresponding to $v$.
-We call the semisimple operator $J_{(0)}$ the fermionic charge operator, and its $m$-th eigenvectors elements with fermioinc charge $m$.
+We call the semisimple operator $J_{(0)}$ the fermionic charge operator, and its $m$-th eigenvectors elements with fermionic charge $m$.
 The chiral de Rham differential is then defined to be the odd operator $d:= -Q_{(0)}$, which increases the fermionic charge by $1$ and the square of which vanishes.
 Hence the space $\Omega_N$ equipped with the chiral de Rham differential $d$ is called the chiral de Rham complex on the affine space.

-Let $U$ be an open subset of an $N$-dimensional complex manifold (or nonsingular algebraic variety) with local coordinates $b^{1},\cdots , b^{N}$, and $\mathcal O(U)$ be the space of analytic functions (or algebraic functions) on $U$.
+Let $U$ be an open subset of an $N$-dimensional complex manifold with local coordinates $b^{1},\cdots , b^{N}$, and $\mathcal O(U)$ be the space of analytic functions on $U$.
 The localization of the chiral de Rham complex on $U$ is defined to be

 where the action of $b^i_0$ on $\mathcal O(U)$ is simply the multiplication by $b^i$.
 Then $\Omega^{ch}(U)$ is a vertex algebra generated by $a^i(z),\partial b^i(z), \phi^i(z),\psi^i(z)$ and $Y(f,z)$ for $f\in \mathcal O(U)$, where the field $Y(f,z)$ is defined by